much-sly/PRODIGY_DS_01/README.md

 ### This project involves analysing a population dataset using Excel to find out key insights.
 ### The Methodology involved:

-1 Getting the data and previewing it.
+1 Data collection and previewing.

 2 Cleaning the dataset by choosing the relevant columns.

-3 Plotting Relevant Columns.
+3 Plotting Relevant Charts.

 4 Gathering key Insights.